rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 - You don't need to wait while the expansion of the worker nodes is progressing.
 Let's proceed with the next steps.

 - Had we wished to scale the cluster vertically, we would have followed the instructions found [here](https://docs.pivotal.io/pks/1-6/scale-clusters.html).
-Changing the `plan` of how clusters are built is an TKG-i Operator function.
+Changing the `plan` of how clusters are built is an TKGI Operator function.

 **Let's recap:**
-- You logged into the TKG-i Control Plane as a DevOps user, and scaled an existing cluster.
+- You logged into the TKGI Control Plane as a DevOps user, and scaled an existing cluster.
 - Even though you are a DevOps user, you did not see any other K8s Clusters.
-You are an isolated tenant of the TKG-i platform.
+You are an isolated tenant of the TKGI platform.
-- You executed a few `kubectl` commands against your cluster as a DevOps TKG-i Manager.
+- You executed a few `kubectl` commands against your cluster as a DevOps TKGI Manager.

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.